Demagogue: Ancient history

+Cleon (died 422 BC)

-The Athenian leader Cleon is known as a notorious demagogue mainly because of three events described in the writings of Thucydides and Aristophanes.
+The Athenian leader Cleon is often cited as a demagogue because of three events described in the writings of Thucydides and Aristophanes.

-First, after the failed revolt by the city of Mytilene, Cleon persuaded the Athenians to slaughter not just the Mytilenean prisoners, but every man in the city, and to sell their wives and children as slaves.
+First, after a failed revolt by the city of Mytilene, Cleon persuaded the Athenians to slaughter not just the Mytilenean prisoners, but every man in the city, and to sell their wives and children as slaves.
 The Athenians rescinded the resolution the following day when they came to their senses.

 Second, after Athens had completely defeated the Peloponnesian fleet in the Battle of Sphacteria and Sparta could only beg for peace on almost any terms, Cleon persuaded the Athenians to reject the peace offer.

-Third, he taunted the Athenian generals over their failure to bring the war in Sphacteria to a rapid close, accusing them of cowardice, and declared that he could finish the job himself in twenty days, despite having no military knowledge.
+Third, he taunted the Athenian generals over their failure to bring the war in Sphacteria to a rapid close, accusing them of cowardice, and declared that he could finish the job himself in 20 days, despite having no military knowledge.
 They gave him the job, expecting him to fail.
 Cleon shrank at being called to make good on his boast, and tried to get out of it, but he was forced to take the command.
 In fact, he succeeded—by getting the general Demosthenes to do it, now treating him with respect after previously slandering him behind his back.
 Three years later, Cleon and his Spartan counterpart Brasidas were killed at the Battle of Amphipolis, enabling a restoration of peace that lasted until the outbreak of the Second Peloponnesian War.

 Modern commentators suspect that Thucydides and Aristophanes exaggerated the vileness of Cleon's real character.
-Both had personal conflicts with Cleon, and The Knights is a satirical, allegorical comedy that doesn't even mention Cleon by name.
+Both had personal conflicts with Cleon, and The Knights is a satirical, allegorical comedy that does not even mention Cleon by name.
 Cleon was a tradesman—a leather-tanner.
 Thucydides and Aristophanes came from the upper classes, predisposed to look down on the commercial classes.
-Nevertheless, their portrayals define the archetypal example of the "demagogue" or "rabble-rouser."
+Nevertheless, their portrayals define the archetypal example of the "demagogue" or "rabble-rouser".

-Alcibiades
+Alcibiades (c.450–404 BC)

 Alcibiades convinced the people of Athens to attempt to conquer Sicily during the Peloponnesian War, with disastrous results.
 He led the Athenian assembly to support making him commander by claiming victory would come easily, appealing to Athenian vanity, and appealing to action and courage over deliberation.
 Alcibiades's expedition might have succeeded if he had not been denied command by the political maneuvers of his rivals.

-Gaius Flaminius
+Gaius Flaminius (c.
+275–217 BC)

 Gaius Flaminius was a Roman consul most known for being defeated by Hannibal at the Battle of Lake Trasimene during the second Punic war.
 Hannibal was able to make pivotal decisions during this battle because he understood his opponent.
 Flaminius was described as a demagogue by Polybius, in his book The Histories "...Flaminius possessed a rare talent for the arts of demagogy..."
 Because Flaminius was thus ill-suited, he lost 15,000 Roman lives, his own included, in the battle.